sunnya97/sdk-nameservice-example/README.md

 	// Must be alphanumeric or empty.
 	Type() string

+	// Returns a human-readable string for the message, intended for utilization
+	// within tags
+	Name() string

 	// ValidateBasic does a simple validation check that
 	// doesn't require access to any other information.
 	ValidateBasic() Error